Why I'm using a pay-what-you-want model and why I think it will work

 I don't expect everybody to pay.
 But I'm okay with that.

-By paying for a LearnVue subscription, you're not only saying "yes, this is valuable", but since 25% of all subscriptions go to open source developers, you'll also help support the projects that all of us depend on everyday.
+By paying for a LearnVue course, you're not only saying "yes, this is valuable", but since 25% of all subscriptions go to open source developers, you'll also help support the projects that all of us depend on everyday.

 This is where I let you behind the scenes on my thought process.
 This is some real #buildinpublic stuff, huh.